Bung Moktar Radin

-Datuk Seri Panglima Bung Moktar bin Radin (born 14 September 1959) is a Malaysian politician and lawyer who has served as the Deputy Chief Minister I and State Minister of Works of Sabah from 2020 to 2023.
-He has also served as the Member of Parliament (MP) for Kinabatangan since November 1999 and Member of the Sabah State Legislative Assembly (MLA) for Lamag since September 2020.
-A member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition which is aligned with the ruling Perikatan Nasional (PN) coalition.
-He has also served as the State Chairman of UMNO and BN of Sabah since December 2018.
+Bung Moktar bin Radin (born 14 September 1959) is a Malaysian politician who has served as the Member of Parliament (MP) for Kinabatangan since November 1999 and Member of the Sabah State Legislative Assembly (MLA) for Lamag since September 2020.
+He served as the Deputy Chief Minister I, State Minister of Works of Sabah from September 2020 to January 2023, Chairman of FELCRA Berhad from 2013 to 2018 and Deputy Chairman of the Barisan Nasional Backbenchers Club (BNBBC) from 2008 to 2018.
+He is a member and Division Chief of Kinabatangan of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+He has also served as the State Chairman of BN and UMNO of Sabah since December 2018.
+He is a former member of United Sabah National Organisation (USNO).